UNOAlterEgo/city-shortest-path-async-client-server/README.md

 ```

 ### To do ###
-For lack of time the authentication management has not been implemented, so the user class is not used.
+Authentication management has not been implemented, so the user class is not used.
 The socket closing of the client is not well handled.